-Epoxydoc can be applied over existing paints/coatings.
-You must make sure that all areas are sanded with an 80 to 100 grit sand paper.
-Floor machines can be rented at home depot or other rental shops, along with sand paper.
+Epoxydoc can be applied over existing paints and coatings.
+You must make sure that all areas are sanded with an 80 to 100 grit sandpaper.
+Floor machines can be rented at home depot or other rental shops, along with sandpaper.
 Any loose paints/coatings must be removed completely with diamond grinding or other means.
 All coatings are only as good as the surface it bonds to.
 If you have any questions please feel free to contact us.

 7. How long does Epoxydoc epoxy take to dry?

-24 hours.
+5-7 hours.
 However depending on climate it could be a little longer.
+In most cases applying another coat can be done in 24 hours.
 Wait between 2 to 3 days before driving on your new coating.
 This allows for the epoxy to cure properly.

-8. If dust and particulates on the floor cause fisheye problems while applying the epoxy, what can I do?
+8. Dust and particulates on the floor can cause fish eye problems while applying the epoxy, what can I do?

 9. If bubbles begin to show up during application of the epoxy what can be done?

 You can always apply a water base epoxy primer before applying 100% solids epoxy.
 This is an extra step that will add an extra day for dry times, but will insure that any outgassing does not happen.
 If bubbles do appear, attach spike shoes, walk out onto the coating and lightly tap the bubbles with your roller.
 Applying decorative paint chips to your finish will also pop and hide imperfections in the final epoxy finish.
 Plan on adding paint chips to our finish.
 If after the epoxy is dry and you notice bubbles present, lightly sand those areas with 80 grit sandpaper before applying clear top coats.